Latest update 5th May 2017

 Like many other places in England, Exeter had enjoyed a pleasant, hot summer in 1914.
 That little business of the assassination of Archduke Ferdinand in Serbia, on 28 June was worrying to a few, but it did not mean much to many.
 However, as diplomacy failed across the continent, the states of Europe formed up against each other in their alliances, and on 28 July Austro-Hungary declared war on Serbia.
-On 1 August, Germany declared war on Russia and, on 4 August, Great Britain declared war on Germany.
+On 1 August, Germany declared war on Russia and, on 4 August, Germany declared war on Great Britain.
 France, Russia and Belgium also joined in, to what would become the Great War, and misappropriately 'the war to end wars'.

 'To provide the transport for the Territorials on the march to Exeter a number of farm waggons were requisitioned, and the steam lorries of a city brewery and another firm were also taken by the military'.

 Of the first four official British casualties of the Great War, one was leading Stoker Henry Copland of Topsham, who was killed on the 6 August, when H.M.S.
 "Amphion" investigated a German naval vessel laying mines in the Thames Estuary.
 Amphion hit a mine and sank.

 On Saturday 8 August 1914, the weekly Flying Post announced to the citizens of Exeter that war was declared with large, bold headlines, although, by then, there were few who did not already know.
 The issue had a prominent advert for young men to join up.

 The Flying Post wrote the day after war was declared: